eZmaxinc/eZmax-SDK-perl/README.md

 use EzmaxApi::Object::EzsigntemplateAutocompleteElementResponse;
 use EzmaxApi::Object::EzsigntemplateCopyV1Request;
 use EzmaxApi::Object::EzsigntemplateCopyV1Response;
-use EzmaxApi::Object::EzsigntemplateCopyV1ResponseAllOf;
 use EzmaxApi::Object::EzsigntemplateCopyV1ResponseMPayload;
 use EzmaxApi::Object::EzsigntemplateCreateObjectV1Request;
 use EzmaxApi::Object::EzsigntemplateCreateObjectV1Response;
-use EzmaxApi::Object::EzsigntemplateCreateObjectV1ResponseAllOf;
 use EzmaxApi::Object::EzsigntemplateCreateObjectV1ResponseMPayload;
 use EzmaxApi::Object::EzsigntemplateDeleteObjectV1Response;
 use EzmaxApi::Object::EzsigntemplateEditObjectV1Request;
 use EzmaxApi::Object::EzsigntemplateEditObjectV1Response;
 use EzmaxApi::Object::EzsigntemplateGetAutocompleteV2Response;
-use EzmaxApi::Object::EzsigntemplateGetAutocompleteV2ResponseAllOf;
 use EzmaxApi::Object::EzsigntemplateGetAutocompleteV2ResponseMPayload;
 use EzmaxApi::Object::EzsigntemplateGetListV1Response;
-use EzmaxApi::Object::EzsigntemplateGetListV1ResponseAllOf;
 use EzmaxApi::Object::EzsigntemplateGetListV1ResponseMPayload;
-use EzmaxApi::Object::EzsigntemplateGetListV1ResponseMPayloadAllOf;
 use EzmaxApi::Object::EzsigntemplateGetObjectV1Response;
-use EzmaxApi::Object::EzsigntemplateGetObjectV1ResponseAllOf;
 use EzmaxApi::Object::EzsigntemplateGetObjectV1ResponseMPayload;
 use EzmaxApi::Object::EzsigntemplateGetObjectV2Response;
-use EzmaxApi::Object::EzsigntemplateGetObjectV2ResponseAllOf;
 use EzmaxApi::Object::EzsigntemplateGetObjectV2ResponseMPayload;
 use EzmaxApi::Object::EzsigntemplateListElement;
 use EzmaxApi::Object::EzsigntemplateRequest;
 use EzmaxApi::Object::EzsigntemplateRequestCompound;
 use EzmaxApi::Object::EzsigntemplateResponse;
 use EzmaxApi::Object::EzsigntemplateResponseCompound;
-use EzmaxApi::Object::EzsigntemplateResponseCompoundAllOf;
 use EzmaxApi::Object::EzsigntemplatedocumentCreateObjectV1Request;
 use EzmaxApi::Object::EzsigntemplatedocumentCreateObjectV1Response;
-use EzmaxApi::Object::EzsigntemplatedocumentCreateObjectV1ResponseAllOf;
 use EzmaxApi::Object::EzsigntemplatedocumentCreateObjectV1ResponseMPayload;
 use EzmaxApi::Object::EzsigntemplatedocumentEditEzsigntemplateformfieldgroupsV1Request;
 use EzmaxApi::Object::EzsigntemplatedocumentEditEzsigntemplateformfieldgroupsV1Response;
-use EzmaxApi::Object::EzsigntemplatedocumentEditEzsigntemplateformfieldgroupsV1ResponseAllOf;
 use EzmaxApi::Object::EzsigntemplatedocumentEditEzsigntemplateformfieldgroupsV1ResponseMPayload;
 use EzmaxApi::Object::EzsigntemplatedocumentEditEzsigntemplatesignaturesV1Request;
 use EzmaxApi::Object::EzsigntemplatedocumentEditEzsigntemplatesignaturesV1Response;
-use EzmaxApi::Object::EzsigntemplatedocumentEditEzsigntemplatesignaturesV1ResponseAllOf;
 use EzmaxApi::Object::EzsigntemplatedocumentEditEzsigntemplatesignaturesV1ResponseMPayload;
 use EzmaxApi::Object::EzsigntemplatedocumentEditObjectV1Request;
 use EzmaxApi::Object::EzsigntemplatedocumentEditObjectV1Response;
-use EzmaxApi::Object::EzsigntemplatedocumentEditObjectV1ResponseAllOf;
 use EzmaxApi::Object::EzsigntemplatedocumentFlattenV1Response;
 use EzmaxApi::Object::EzsigntemplatedocumentGetEzsigntemplatedocumentpagesV1Response;
-use EzmaxApi::Object::EzsigntemplatedocumentGetEzsigntemplatedocumentpagesV1ResponseAllOf;
 use EzmaxApi::Object::EzsigntemplatedocumentGetEzsigntemplatedocumentpagesV1ResponseMPayload;
 use EzmaxApi::Object::EzsigntemplatedocumentGetEzsigntemplateformfieldgroupsV1Response;
-use EzmaxApi::Object::EzsigntemplatedocumentGetEzsigntemplateformfieldgroupsV1ResponseAllOf;
 use EzmaxApi::Object::EzsigntemplatedocumentGetEzsigntemplateformfieldgroupsV1ResponseMPayload;
 use EzmaxApi::Object::EzsigntemplatedocumentGetEzsigntemplatesignaturesV1Response;
-use EzmaxApi::Object::EzsigntemplatedocumentGetEzsigntemplatesignaturesV1ResponseAllOf;
 use EzmaxApi::Object::EzsigntemplatedocumentGetEzsigntemplatesignaturesV1ResponseMPayload;
 use EzmaxApi::Object::EzsigntemplatedocumentGetObjectV2Response;
-use EzmaxApi::Object::EzsigntemplatedocumentGetObjectV2ResponseAllOf;
 use EzmaxApi::Object::EzsigntemplatedocumentGetObjectV2ResponseMPayload;
 use EzmaxApi::Object::EzsigntemplatedocumentGetWordsPositionsV1Request;
 use EzmaxApi::Object::EzsigntemplatedocumentGetWordsPositionsV1Response;
-use EzmaxApi::Object::EzsigntemplatedocumentGetWordsPositionsV1ResponseAllOf;
 use EzmaxApi::Object::EzsigntemplatedocumentPatchObjectV1Request;
 use EzmaxApi::Object::EzsigntemplatedocumentPatchObjectV1Response;
 use EzmaxApi::Object::EzsigntemplatedocumentRequest;